CLR-MO/standard-coding/README.md

 ## Class
-Camel casing.
+Use camel casing.

+Classes fit the best use of camel casing - common, unmistakeable, brief tokens.

 If abbreviation is necessary, separate from remainder with `_`:
 -	`US_Utah` instead of `USUtah`